What Is Ringworm?

 How Can I Prevent Ringworm from Spreading?

-As a commonsense precaution, it is a smart idea to thoroughly wash your hands after you bathe or touch your dog.
-Good personal hygiene and environmental decontamination are essential to keep the disease from spreading to humans.
+As a commonsense precaution, it is a smart idea to thoroughly wash your hands after you bathe or touch your cat.